top of page

 TBH Native Americans stay on their reservations and African Americans stay in their neighborhoods.
 Both races rarely interact or even see each other.
 Let alone work together to solve issues like racism, discrimination, and economic disparities.

-At best you'll see an African American make a good or bad comment on a native American or vice versa on social media or the news.
+At best, you'll see an African American make a good or bad comment on a Native American or vice versa on social media or the news.

 Interactions between the two groups are sparse.
 Both focus on their own issues for the most part and don't get involved with the issues of the other.